When it comes to those House Rules transformations, some of them have left us literally speechless.

 Despite having some help, the renovations and the homes are 100 per cent real.

-Speaking exclusively to Now To Love in 2018, Chelsea Dunley, whose home was renovated by the teams in a special challenge said she had the shock of her life when she opened the door and saw Johanna Griggs standing outside with a television crew!
+Speaking exclusively to Now To Love in 2018, Chelsea Dunley, whose home was renovated by the teams in a special challenge said she had the shock of her life when she opened the door and saw former host Johanna Griggs standing outside with a television crew.

 "I remember her introducing herself and I was like, 'I know who you are!
 What are you doing at my house?'
 They tried to interview me and I couldn't even answer because I was in shock!"